-The web design and development major is for those who have an associate degree and are looking to complete a bachelor's degree.
+The web design and development major is for those who have completed or are in their last semester of an associate degree and are looking to complete a bachelor's degree.

 The Web Design and Development Bachelor of Applied Science (B.A.S.) is for those who want to gain the technical and artistic skills to design and build websites.
-It builds on the technical skills developed at the associate level, adding the necessary artistic knowledge for the web development field as well as the specialized computing knowledge necessary for front-end web development, including markup languages, programming for the web, and web standards.
+It builds on the technical skills developed at the associate level, adding the necessary artistic knowledge for the web development field as well as the specialized computing knowledge necessary for front-end web development, including markup languages, programming, and web standards.

 Why Pursue Web Design & Development at Grand Valley?

 - Build off the value of your associate degree to develop skills and complete your bachelor's degree.

 - Complete valuable studies in computing and studio art.

 - Develop knowledge in critical thinking, ethical reasoning, quantitative and qualitative literacies, creative and complex problem-solving, and oral and written communication.